The United States and the government of Argentina have reached agreement on a protocol for entry of U.S. pork products to the Argentinian market.

 The Official Listing for the PQA Plus Pork EV Program will be updated to reflect those companies eligible for pork exports to Argentina.
 Additional information about this EV Program, including commonly asked questions, and how to apply for AMS Audit Services, is available on the AMS website at Porcine Export Verification Programs page.

-For more information contact the AMS Livestock, Poultry and Seed Program Quality Assessment Division (QAD) at QAD.Auditservice@ams.usda.gov, or AMS Senior Ag Marketing Specialist Steve Ross at Steve.Ross@ams.usda.gov
+For more information contact the AMS Livestock and Poultry Program Quality Assessment Division (QAD) at QAD.Auditservice@ams.usda.gov, or AMS Senior Ag Marketing Specialist Steve Ross at Steve.Ross@ams.usda.gov

 USDA is an equal opportunity provider, employer, and lender